openxthinking/docs/global/howto.md

 #### Customize swatches

-1. From your Shopify admin, go to `Online Store → Themes`.
+1. From your `Shopify admin`, go to `Online Store → Themes`.
 1. Make sure you have the latest version of Bullet installed, then click <kbd>Customise</kbd>.
 1. Navigate to the product you added color options to.
-1. Optional: To customize swatches, click the "Variant picker" block.
-You can change the display of the swatches by choosing between Circle, Square, or None.
+1. Optional: To customize swatches, click the `Variant picker` block.
+You can change the display of the swatches by choosing between `Circle, Square, or None`.
 1. Click <kbd>Save</kbd> to save the theme.

 ##### External links
 - [Shopify docs](https://help.shopify.com/en/manual/online-store/themes/theme-structure/theme-settings#options-with-swatches)

 ## Payments icons